mulukenm/dataScience/README.md

 # dataScience

-The notebooks compiled in this repository are data science applications using Python.
+The notebooks compiled in this repository are data science theories and applications using Python.